 - Saying no to that one product line that brings in a bunch of revenue, but is actually not profitable.

-- Saying no to that particular market that you just cannot compete it.
+- Saying no to that particular market that you just do not have the resources to compete in.

 Small business people often chase revenue vs. being strategic about their decisions.